-On August 29, 2019, DermTech, Inc., formerly known as Constellation Alpha Capital Corp, (the "Company"), and DermTech Operations, Inc., formerly known as DermTech, Inc., ("DermTech Operations"), consummated the transactions contemplated by the Agreement and Plan of Merger, dated as of May 29, 2019, by and among the Company, DT Merger Sub, Inc., a wholly owned subsidiary of the Company ("Merger Sub"), and DermTech Operations.
+On August 29, 2019, DermTech, Inc., ("DermTech Operations, Inc., formerly known as Constellation Alpha Capital Corp, (the "Company"), and DermTech Operations, Inc., formerly known as DermTech, Inc., ("DermTech Operations"), consummated the transactions contemplated by the Agreement and Plan of Merger, dated as of May 29, 2019, by and among the Company, DT Merger Sub, Inc., a wholly owned subsidiary of the Company ("Merger Sub"), and DermTech Operations.
 The Company refers to this agreement, as amended by that certain First Amendment to Agreement and Plan of Merger dated as of August 1, 2019, as the Merger Agreement.
 Pursuant to the Merger Agreement, Merger Sub merged with and into DermTech Operations, with DermTech Operations surviving as a wholly-owned subsidiary of the Company.
 The Company refers to this transaction as the Business Combination.
 In connection with and two days prior to the completion of the Business Combination, the Company domesticated from the British Virgin Islands to Delaware.
 DermTech Operations changed its name from DermTech, Inc. to DermTech Operations, Inc. shortly before the completion of the Business Combination.
-On August 29, 2019, immediately following the completion of the Business Combination.
-On Soch and the offected a one-for-two reverse stock split of its common stock ("Reverse Stock Split").
+On August 29, 2019, immediately following the completion of the Business Combination, the Company changed its name from Constellation Alpha Capital Corp. to DermTech, Inc., and then effected a one-for-two reverse stock split of its common stock ("Reverse Stock Split").